Preventing modification of Objects

 Object.preventExtensions()

-Object.preventExtensions() sets the extensible attribute of o to false so that no new properties can be added to it.
-This is a permanent change: once an object has been made non-extensible, it cannot be make extensible again. example
+The utilization of Object.preventExtensions() involves setting the extensible attribute of the object 'o' to false, effectively preventing the addition of new properties to it.
+This alteration is irreversible, as once an object's extensibility has been revoked, it cannot be reconfigured to be extensible again.

 var student = { name: "John", age: 10 }; Object.preventExtensions(student); document.write(Object.isExtensible(student)); document.write("<br/>"); student.grade = 2; //add new property document.write(student.grade); //undefined document.write("<br/>");